ELECTORAL SYSTEMS

 LEGAL FRAMEWORK

-The electoral framework of Vanuatu consists of the Constitution of the Republic of Vanuatu (1980), the Representation of the People Act (1982), the Municipalities Act (1980), the Decentralization Act (1994), the National Referendum Act (2004), including their respective amendments and subsidiary legislation (regulation).
+The electoral framework of Vanuatu consists of the Constitution of the Republic of Vanuatu (1980), Political Parties Registration Act No.15 of 2023, Electoral Act No.16 of 2023 and the National Referendum Act (2004) including their respective amendments and subsidiary legislation (regulation).

 The Constitution, signed on 5 October 1979, provides for all matters relating to democracy, its institutions and elections.
 The 1980 Constitution guarantees fundamental rights and freedoms, including freedom of expression, assembly and association and participation in elections.
 The Constitution includes several important provisions related to elections and campaigns.
 Important constitutional articles related to elections include that voting (“the franchise”) is universal, equal and secret; the fact that, subject to any conditions or restrictions established by Parliament, every citizen of Vanuatu who is at least 18 years of age is entitled to vote; that political parties may be formed freely and may contest elections.
 Article 17 deals with the election of members of Parliament, who are elected on the basis of “universal franchise” (everyone is allowed to vote)